aixandrolab/smart-bug-tracker/README.md

 **Q: Can I import data from other bug trackers?**
 A: Currently, direct import isn't supported, but you can manually create tasks/bugs or modify exported JSON files.

+### Version 1.1.2 Questions

+**Q: How do I edit project details?**
+A: In Developer mode, go to Project → Edit Project.

+**Q: Can testers edit projects?**
+A: No, project editing is a developer-only feature to maintain data integrity.

+**Q: What happens if there are no versions?**
+A: Developers are prompted to create one.
+Testers see an informative message.

+**Q: How are versions sorted?**
+A: Versions use natural sorting (v1.0.0, v1.0.1, v1.1.0, v2.0.0).

 ### Technical Questions

 **Q: What Python version do I need?**